maxlemieux/engi-team-gen/README.md

 Run the app and answer the prompts.
 Afterwards, the `/output` directory will contain the file `team.html`, showing the information provided.

 `node app.js`

+## Testing
+engi-team-gen comes with a test suite for Jest.
+Currently, all tests should pass.
+Run tests with the script:

+`npm run test`

 ## License
 This code is licensed under the [MIT License](https://opensource.org/licenses/MIT).